toreanderson/evpn_agent/README.md

 active port, so that these host routes are also leaked into the default VRF, ensuring optimal routing for traffic to known hosts.
 (Normally, within a VRF bound to an L3VNI, Type-2 MACIP routes ensure optimal routing, but these do not get leaked between VRFs.)

+## advertise_connected

+This boolean value (default TRUE) controls whether or not the directly connected subnets on the provider network will be advertised as an aggregate route in BGP (i.e., an EVPN Type-5 Prefix route for VRFs with an L3VNI, or an BGP IPv4/IPv6 Unicast route for VRFs leaked into the underlay).

+This does not impact the advertisement of host routes for the IP addresses associated with each OpenStack port active on the hypervisor, so assuming it is known in advance that all active IP addresses on the network are associated with OpenStack ports, disabling this is a good way of reducing the amount of pointless ARP/ND traffic generated because of junk traffic (vulnerability scanners and so on) targeting inactive IP addresses within the subnets.